Irvin Robbins & Company, 1873-1919, Robbins Body Corporation (aka Robbins Body Company) 1919-1928 (1930), Indianapolis, Indiana

 One famous customer of Irvin Robbins & Co was Indianapolis resident US Senator Benjamin Harrison, who wrote out a check to the firm for $18.90 on July 21, 1888, just prior to his controversial election as the 23rd President of the United States that fall.
 At that time, $18.90 could purchase a nice buggy and while the President’s vehicle is long gone, the check still exists and is pictured below.

 Irvin Robbins & Co. continued to market their fine carriages and light commercial vehicles to their regional Indiana and Illinois customers into the early 20th Century.
 Soon after the horseless carriage made its first appearance on the streets of Indianapolis, the city became home to a number of motorcar manufacturers and soon afterwards, Robbins began supplying them with automobile bodies.
-The firm’s entry into the automotive field was spearheaded by James A. Daugherty, a former Nordyke & Marmon and Atlas Engine Works sales executive, who took over as sales manager in 1907 and following Irvin Robbins’ death in 1911, was put in charge of the firm.

 A 1910 display ad in the Indianapolis Star advertises Robbins’ line of Limousine, Landaulet and Coupe bodies, auto tops and windshields and painting and trimming services, and doesn’t even mention the word carriage.